timmyhaag/android-game/README.md

 # Basic Android Game
 A project that Godwin Bime, Jacob Kessinger, Mangsa Pheudin, Camden Morgan, and I took a part of.
 The project involves building a simple game for Android that incorporates a Google Play leaderboard.
 The game will have a game board with 4 columns and 5 rows.
 Enemy tiles will be randomly generated and come downward.
 If the tile hits the bottom, the player loses.
 The player can fight the tiles by dragging player tiles from a "table" nearby.
 The tiles will have different effects once an enemy tile collides with them.

 I was responsible for working on the user interface of the application.
-In, addition, I programmed support and features across a wide range of Android devices to ensure an optimized cross-device experience.
+In addition, I programmed support and features across a wide range of Android devices to ensure an optimized cross-device experience.